Avoid the causes of allergic rhinitis where possible. Avoidance is the most effective way to manage allergies.

 - Ciclesonide (Omnaris™, Zetonna™)

+Common nasal steroid sprays contain fluticasone, triamcinolone, or budesonide.
+Most are now over the counter.
 These nasal sprays usually do not cause the same serious side effects as the pills or injections.
-However, they can irritate the nose and cause stinging, burning, and minor nosebleeds.
-A small percentage of patients must stop the medication because of nosebleeds.
-The allergists at Dakota Allergy & Asthma generally recommend you start taking them before your allergy season, if they are taken regularly.
+The allergists at Dakota Allergy & Asthma generally recommend you start taking them before your allergy season, take them every day, and only stop taking them after the season is over.

 Eye drops help with the itchy, watery eyes symptoms of your allergy.
 They can be antihistamines, decongestants, allergy-blocking agents, or anti-inflammatory agents.
 Be sure to tell us if you wear contact lenses, as many eye drops cannot be used with them.